-So you were too busy to get around to spring cleaning, that annual thorough house cleaning rite of home purification, and now summer has come and gone.
+So you were too busy to get around to spring cleaning, that annual thorough house cleaning rite of home purification, now summer has come and gone.

 Expecting a shame-on-you from neatniks and good housekeepers everywhere?
 You're in for a pleasant surprise.
 Fall is a great time to deep clean your home.

 You don't have to be a rocket scientist to figure out it's a lot healthier to be doing the every-nook-and-corner home cleaning now, before we close up our windows and doors to the chilly days ahead.